Hindawi (publisher): History

-In January, 2021 John Wiley & Sons acquired Hindawi Limited for an enterprise value of $298 million.
+In January, 2021, John Wiley & Sons acquired Hindawi Limited for an enterprise value of $298 million.

+In the fall of 2022, Hindawi announced the retraction of more than 500 articles in 16 of its scientific journals because of cheating involving some of its editors and peer reviewers.
+By the end of 2023, the number of retractions in Hindawi journals had increased to over 7,000 and Wiley announced that it would discontinue the Hindawi brand and operate the journals under a new approach.
+The Wiley CEO who initiated the Hindawi acquisition stepped down in the wake of the bad news.

+In May 2023, Hindawi closed four journals.
+Wiley shuttered another 19 former Hindawi journals the following year.

 Assessment of Hindawi journals

 Between 2009 and 2011, the number of Hindawi journals nearly doubled, and Hindawi's output increased from 2,500 to 13,000 articles per year.
 By 2011, Hindawi was publishing 300 journals, and had a staff of over 450 people.
 The growth of the company has come from publishing new start-up journals, as well as acquisitions of established journals such as Psyche, an entomological journal founded in 1874.
 Two major factors facilitating the company's growth have been the low labor costs and well-educated middle class of Cairo.
 As of April 2019 Hindawi's publishing portfolio includes 233 journals.

-As of April 2023, the Norwegian Scientific Index lists 195 Hindawi journals, two of which are level X (dubious i.e. possibly predatory), 13 marked level 0 (not academic), the rest marked level 1 (standard academic).
+As of April 2023, the Norwegian Scientific Index lists 195 Hindawi journals, one of which are level X (dubious i.e. possibly predatory), 18 marked level 0 (not academic), the rest marked level 1 (standard academic).

+In March 2023, multiple Hindawi journals were delisted from the Web of Science for concerns with their editorial practices.